RyanParsley/skillful-notes/slides.md

 I assert that even if you've never seen nushell before this presentation, you can pick up what's going on in this slide.

+Even at this level, the code is telling you it's own story.

 -->

 ---